massimopavoni/AoC2023-Haskell/README.md

 and the puzzle solutions not being all original (had some help from **Reddit** [here](https://www.reddit.com/r/adventofcode/) and [here](https://www.reddit.com/r/haskell/)) or optimized enough to run in less than a second.

-The best part was surely learning a lot of new stuff about Haskell and how to approach problems with a "heavily functional mindset" 😆
+The best part was surely learning a lot of new stuff about Haskell and all the different topics that inspired the puzzles, as well as how to approach problems with a "heavily functional mindset" 😆

 ### Days
 Instead of going through each day and writing any sort of write-up,